 KTSF Channel 26 regularly provides public service airtime in the form of half-hour interview programs which address issues of concern facing local Asian communities.
-The Cantonese, Mandarin, Vietnamese and Korean programs are produced in their respective languages while the Filipino-American and Japanese Journals are in English.
+The Cantonese, Mandarin, Vietnamese, Korean and Filipino Journals are either in language or bilingual (native language and English).
 KTSF provides more locally-produced public service time than any other Asian language broadcast station in Northern California.
 Our public affairs programs are as follows:

 The Chinese Journal: Weekly program (Sundays at 9:30pm) that alternates between Cantonese and Mandarin.The Asian Journal: Weekly program (Saturdays at 6:00am) rotates between Vietnamese, Japanese (temporarily discontinued), Korean, and Filipino communities.

 Anni Chung is the Executive Director of Self-Help for the Elderly which provides a comprehensive range of health and social services to over 25,000 seniors a year in the Bay Area.
 She serves on the Board of Governors of the Commonwealth Club of California, and the Community Technology Foundation of California and is the Chairperson of the Electric Education Trust Administrative Committee of the CPUC.
 Ms. Chung has been a host of the Cantonese Journal since its inception in 1985.